Denis Doulgeropoulos

 According to a March 2021 survey, an estimated 2.8 million Americans aged 55 and older decided to file for Social Security benefits sooner than they expected due to COVID-19.
 This was about double the 1.4 million people in the same age group who said they expected to work longer, presumably due to pandemic-related financial losses.1

-Lost Income and Savings
+Lost Income and Retirement Savings

-Debt and Other Financial Responsibilities
+Debt and Financial Obligations

 Reduced Social Security Benefits

-Higher Medical Costs
+Higher Medical Costs Before and During Retirement

 1) U.S. Census Bureau, 2021